mxmlnkn/rapidgzip/python/pragzip/README.md

 ## Via Ratarmount

-Because `pragzip` can be used as a backend in ratarmount, you can use [ratarmount](https://github.com/mxmlnkn/ratarmount) to mount single gzip files easily.
+`pragzip` is **planned** to be used as a backend inside ratarmount with version 0.12.
-Furthermore, since ratarmount 0.11.0, parallelization is the default and does not have to be specified explicitly with `-P`.
+Then, you can use [ratarmount](https://github.com/mxmlnkn/ratarmount) to mount single gzip files easily.

 ```bash
 base64 /dev/urandom | head -c $(( 4 * 1024 * 1024 * 1024 )) | gzip > sample.gz